The Porcupine Freedom Festival is the flagship annual event of the Free State Project.

-We’re always excited to welcome back our favorite speakers, like Jeffery Tucker, Tom Woods, Lyn Ulbricht, and more, but the focus of PorcFest XVIII will be on the AMAZING COMMUNITY WE ARE BUILDING.
+We’re always excited to welcome back our favorite speakers, like Jeffery Tucker, Tom Woods, Lyn Ulbricht, and more, but the focus of PorcFest will be the AMAZING COMMUNITY WE ARE BUILDING.
 Given how the future is shaping up, face it, there is no better place to be now than TOGETHER in New Hampshire.
 We want YOU to join us and #MakeYourMove!

 Free State Project

 PorcFest is the perfect opportunity for us to showcase New Hampshire’s offerings and for you to reunite with old friends and make plenty of new ones.
-Whether you’ve lived in New Hampshire for years or are visiting for the first time, we hope you’ll choose to join us for PorcFest XXVIII.
+Whether you’ve lived in New Hampshire for years or are visiting for the first time, we hope you’ll choose to join us for PorcFest.

 Principles of PorcFest